harshxtanwar/harshwardhantanwarPOC/README.md

  A list of all torch functions used in PyG is to be made, particulary in

 > I have listed down all of the torch functions used in torch_geometric.nn, torch_geometric.data, torch_geometric.loader and torch_geometric.sampler below.
+> this is just a list of all types of functions/modules of the torch used in all of the files combined in the directory.
+I will further show examples of functions with missing backends and frontends in the the below section

 - torch_geometric
 - torch_geometric.nn